 Rolex has made some important technological advances with the new warranty cards.
 Working with Mastercard to get the technology right, the new Rolex card has chips inside it – like a credit card.

-These chips need to be activated and so Rolex also partnered with Apple, who developed an iPhone that will activate the warranty by sweeping the card across the phone screen.
+These chips need to be activated so Rolex also partnered with Apple, who developed an iPhone that will activate the warranty by sweeping the card across the phone screen.
 With pre-programmed limited functionality, each official Rolex retailer has a phone to do just this.

 Warranting Another Look

-If you have a Rolex that you would consider for resale or if you would like to get a loan against your Rolex and you can’t quite put your hands on your Rolex warranty card, it is well worth seeking it out.
-A Rolex warranty card is critical to the valuation process as it tells the story of the watch and its history.
+If you have a Rolex that you would consider for resale or if you would like to get a loan against your Rolex you can’t quite put your hands on your Rolex warranty card, it is well worth seeking it out.
+A Rolex warranty card is critical to the valuation process as it tells the story of the watch its history.
 If you’re looking for pawn shops that buy Rolex watches, then please do call us today.
-Suttons and Robertsons have a team of experts who can offer you a loan against your luxury Rolex and guarantee a free valuation of your asset.
+Suttons and Robertsons have a team of experts who can offer you a loan against your luxury Rolex guarantee a free valuation of your asset.